 A truly delicious pesto, combining cavolo nero, hazelnuts, olive oil, garlic and parmesan.
 Quick to make, and fabulous on pasta, jacket potatoes and more.

-I found myself with a surplus of cavolo nero.
-This is not something I ever expected to say, but there you are.
+I recently found myself with a surplus of cavolo nero – aka Tuscan kale.
+This is not something I ever expected to say, but here we are.
 I had two big bunches, and no good ideas.

 My default when faced with kale and its relations is to saute with onions/garlic and add cream.
-For instance here and here.
+For instance this kale, smoked salmon and cream pasta and this gnocchi with cavolo nero and cream.
 But we didn’t have any cream, and anyway, I didn’t really want anything so rich.

-Another consideration had to be persuading Kipper to eat her greens.
+Another consideration had to be persuading my daughter Kipper to eat her greens.
 In fairness, she’s pretty good about eating veg, but leafy brassicas aren’t always the easiest sell.
 Then I had a brainwave.

 Kipper’s favourite food is…..
 PESTO!
 So why not make the cavolo nero into a delicious bright green pesto and serve it with pasta?
 Why not indeed.

-This was, if I say so myself, utterly delicious.
-DH was raving about it (I can’t actually remember the last time he went into raptures over dinner like he did with this one).
+This cavolo nero pesto was, if I say so myself, utterly delicious.
+DH was raving about it – I can’t actually remember the last time he went into raptures over dinner like this.
 Even Kipper scoffed it down.
-Nom nom nom.

-We had it on pasta.
+We ate our cavolo nero pesto with pasta for dinner.
 There was a little bit left over, and the next day I had it for lunch, on some mini baked potatoes with cream cheese.
-DEEEEElicious.
+It was also delicious!
 And fabulously green, too.

 Makes 4 generous portions.